alexwlchan/alexwlchan.net/src/_drafts/requests-hooks.md

 ## Simple examples of hooks

-I've already shown you two examples of hooks I use: one to check for errors, another to log the responses.
+I've already shown you two examples of hooks I've written: one to check for errors, another to log the responses.

 ```python
 def check_for_error(resp, *args, **kwargs):